About me

 People seek counselling for many different reasons and that first step of reaching out takes courage.

-I can support you with
+Areas I can support you in

-Boundary Work- Learning to set and maintain healthy boundaries in relationships, work and daily life.
+Boundary work- Learning to set and maintain healthy boundaries in relationships, work and daily life.

 How I work

-My aim as a counsellor is to create a safe and supportive space where you can freely explore what has been troubling you.
 A space, that is yours, where you can gain a deeper self-awareness and feel empowered to develop new ways of being with yourself, others and the world.
 Where moments of laughter, sadness, anger and joy can all be part of the process.

 I work collaboratively, ensuring you have autonomy to decide what to explore, at a pace and depth that feels comfortable for you.
-Everyone’s journey is unique, and together we can explore what feels most important to you.
+Everyone’s journey is unique and together we can explore what feels most important to you.

-I recognise how both past and present experiences can impact on your overall sense of well-being.
 My way of working values both your childhood experiences and your present ones.

-Where helpful, I integrate creativity as a therapeutic intervention offering an alternate way to explore and process your thoughts, feelings, and experiences.
+Where helpful, I integrate creativity as a therapeutic intervention offering an alternate way to explore and process your thoughts, feelings and experiences.

 This may include working with a sand tray, drawing or using postcards.